 In practice, many retailers generate forecasts at SKU level using a two-stage ‘base-lift’ approach.
 The forecasts are generated separately depending on whether or not the focal product is being promoted.
 The ‘base’ forecasts are generated using simple univariate models, while the ‘lift’ effect, which is effectively caused by marketing activities including price reductions and promotions, is estimated by the brand/category manager based on his/her experience.
 In this context, some previous studies have proposed procedures to help managers improve the accuracy of their judgments (e.g., Fildes, Nikolopoulos, Crone, & Syntetos, 2008; Goodwin, 2002; Nikolopoulos, 2010).
 Others have developed models to estimate the ‘lift’ effect based on data (Cooper et al., 1999; Cooper & Giuffrida, 2000; Trusov, Bodapati, & Cooper, 2006).
-A third type of approach develops methods to directly generate the final forecast of the product sales.
+A third type of approach develops methods to directly generate the final forecasts of the product sales.
 For example, Gür Ali, SayIn, van Woensel, and Fransoo (2009) proposed the regression tree method with a range of variables constructed from the sales, price, and promotion of the focal product.
 Huang, Fildes, and Soopramanien (2014) proposed two-stage general-to-specific Autoregressive Distributed Lag (ADL) models which incorporated the promotional information of not only the focal product but also of the competitive products within the same product category.
 Ma, Fildes, and Huang (2016) further integrated the promotional information of the products from related product categories.

 However, all these studies assume that the impact of marketing activities on product sales remains constant over time.
 In practice, the effect of prices and promotions may change due to the many non-controllable factors which may include, for instance, changing economic conditions, changes in consumer tastes, and the entry of new competitors etc., some of which are neither observable or measurable (Wildt, 1976; Wildt & Winer, 1983).
 Customers may become more sensitive to prices and promotions during an economic crunch.
 They may change their tastes due to factors including their familiarity with the product, and their changing lifestyle and social status (Meeran, Jahanbin, Goodwin, & Quariguasi Frota Neto, 2017).
 When a new competitor enters the market, the effect of prices and promotions of the focal product may be reduced not only because the new competitor launches their marketing activities but also because customers seek variety.
 In the year of 2014, the German low-price retail chain Aldi opened more than 400 stores in the United States, leading to changes in customer grocery purchasing habits, which then put pressures on existing retail chains (Loeb, 2015).

-Under any of the circumstances described above, conventional models which use constant parameters to represent the effect of the price and promotions may potentially be subject to the structural break problem (Allen & Fildes, 2001; Armstrong, 2001).
-The model which is subject to structural break may generate biased and less accurate forecasts.
-The structural break problem has been historically addressed in the macroeconomics literature (see Clements & Hendry, 1994; Pesaran & Timmermann, 2005).
-As an example, Ang and Bekaert (2002) explored the change of the effect of the financial interest rate on stock market returns due to exogenous factors including in market sentiment shifts and new regulations.
-The problem of the structural break has been totally overlooked in forecasting retailer product sales.
-In this study, we examine new effective methods to forecast retailer product sales by taking into account the structural break problem.
+Under any of the circumstances described above, conventional models which use constant parameters to represent the effect of the price and promotions may potentially be subject to the structural change problem (Allen & Fildes, 2001; Armstrong, 2001).
+The model which is subject to a structural change may generate biased and less accurate forecasts.
+The structural change problem has been historically addressed in the macroeconomics literature (see Clements & Hendry, 1994; Pesaran & Timmermann, 2005).
+As an example, Ang and Bekaert (2002) explored the change of the effect of the financial interest rate on stock market returns due to exogenous factors including market sentiment shifts and new regulations.
+The problem of the structural change has been totally overlooked in forecasting retailer product sales, In this study, we propose Autoregressive Distributed Lag (ADL) models with techniques including Intercept Correction and estimation window combining.
+Our new methods generate more accurate forecasts by taking into account the structural change problem.